How a Licensed Psychotherapist Can Help Adults in Newbury Park, CA ?

 What Happens in the first therapy session?

 The first session is simple.
 We talk about what brought you in and what you want to change.
-I ask questions.
-You share what feels right.
+We talk about what support can look like .

 As a psychotherapist in Newbury Park, CA, I also explain confidentiality and how the therapy process works.
 No guessing, no confusion.
 Just clarity from the start.